-It’s Showtime!
-How to Prepare a Champion.
+It’s showtime!
+How to prepare a champion

 According to Equestrian Australia, a show horse “must give the impression of covering the ground easily and fluently.
 The horse must be well balanced and work without any obvious effort by the rider or any untoward resistance from the horse.”

 In order for your pony, galloway or hack to achieve the balance, elegance, lightness and correct rhythm for each gait, soundness is crucial.
 A sound horse will find it easier to maintain the correct outline and a steady contact with the bit.
-Contact issues, rhythm disturbances and poor behaviour can all be a sign of sub clinical lameness, especially in ridden classes.
+Contact issues, rhythm disturbances and poor behavior can all be a sign of sub clinical lameness, especially in ridden classes.

 To maintain your horse’s soundness, you ideally want to be asking your horse to perform the minimal amount of work necessary to achieve the skills required, and maintain good manners, body weight and show ring presence without increasing the risk of injury.

 We know that lunging, especially on firm surfaces, can be quite demanding on your horse’s joints.
 However, it is obviously useful for helping horses to cope with the show environment.
 This is where 4CYTE™ Epiitalis® Forte Horse can help, with the demands of the sport.
 For horses that require working down at a show, Epiitalis® is an excellent way to help protect their joints from the repetitive strain of lunging and preserve their movement.
 Not only does it not swab, it is also safe for long term use in both ponies and horses and won’t cause them to lose their spark.
 With its protective and natural anti-inflammatory properties, it may be particularly beneficial in horses that have had a previous racing career.